tomatencrypt/buffer-aead/README.md

 ### `@stablelib/xchacha20`
 `@stablelib/xchacha20` provides ready to use xchacha20, but we only use hchacha from it, which is required to build xchacha20-poly1305 upon `node-crypto`'s chacha20-poly1305. \
-`@stablelib/xchacha20`'s hchacha implementation works and it is hard (if not imposiible) to implement hchacha **working but unsecure** and therefore it seems viable to use.
+`@stablelib/xchacha20`'s hchacha implementation works and it is hard (if not imposiible) to implement hchacha **working but insecure** and therefore it seems viable to use.

 ___